-The City has been successful in controlling payroll costs by placing a cap on retirement contributions for original or Classic PERS members.
-In FY 11/12 all bargaining units agreed to continue capping the City's share of retirement costs at 28.291% for all Safety employees and 16.488% for all Miscellaneous Employees; with additional retirement reform which required new employees to contribute an additional 5% towards their retirement costs during their first five years of employment.
+The City has been successful in controlling payroll costs by placing a cap on retirement contributions for PERS members.
+In FY 11/12 all bargaining units agreed to continue capping the City's share of retirement costs at 28.291% for all Safety employees and 16.488% for all Miscellaneous Employees.
+In addition, the groups also agreed new employees would contribute an additional 5% towards their retirement costs during their first five years of employeent.
 Savings on retirement costs will also be realized through the State's new Public Employee Pension Reform Act (PEPRA).
 This legislation, which became effective in January of 2013, provides reduced benefits for new employees who were not previously enrolled in the plan.
-The State's pension reform also lays out targets for pension contributions for Classic employees.
-The City's Classic Miscellaneous employees currently exceed these limits; however the Public Safety employees will need to meet the established threshold.
+The State's pension reform also lays out targets for pension contributions for "Classic employees."
+The City's Classic Miscellaneous employees currently exceed these limits.